Since I started this blog and began to receive your comments, I’ve wondered, what is it about age ten that starts so many girls on Emilie Loring?

 “I began reading Emilie Loring when I was about 10 as well.
 I read and reread them over the years.”
 Deborah

-An episode of CBS’s Invention Nation sparked an answer.
+An episode of CBS’s Innovation Nation sparked an answer.
 The episode asked where Barbie dolls got their name (answer: the inventor’s daughter), but it was the back-story that caught my attention.